SerenTera/tera-notifier/README.md

 ## Changes from node-notifier
 - Removed examples and test folders
 - Removed linux and OSx (mac) OS notifications capability (Since tera does not use it?).
 Commented out in index.js
+- Removed Linux/OSx notification scripts
 - Added dependencies to its own folder and edited the coressponding .requires()
 - Removed 'which' dependency since it is for Linux notifier only.
+- Reworked index.js, reorganised file structure so that it can work with TERA Proxy without conflicts.
+- Added afk detection functionality.
+Not tested fully.

+## Future works
+- Debugging (probably has alot of bugs)
+- See whether it is possible to detect window state of Tera (Minimise/maximised) and automatically shut off notification based on that.
+Would also allow notification